lepton-7/tartlet/README.md

-# Transcriptionally-active Riboswitch Tracer Leveraging Edge deTection (TaRTLET)
+# Transcriptionally-active Riboswitch Tracer Leveraging Edge deTection (TaRTLEt)

 Finds transcriptional riboswitch activity in RNA-seq data.

 ## Installation

-TaRTLET is currently only compatible on Unix devices.
-We provide a conda environment to install all the necessary dependencies and packages required for running TaRTLET.
+TaRTLEt is currently only compatible on Unix devices.
+We provide a conda environment to install all the necessary dependencies and packages required for running TaRTLEt.
 From the repository root:

 ```bash
 conda env create --file env.yaml